tfxor/terraform-aws-automation-demo/README.md

-> NOTE: If you want to jump directly to terraform automation part of the demo, instead of creating `demo-terraform-automation-aws` from scratch, clone current repository, follow the instructions for `Update Project Config` and skip down to `Visualize TerraHub Components`.
-This way you will fast forward through terrahub components creation and customization, and switch directly to the automation part.
+> NOTE: If you want to jump directly to terraform automation part of the demo, instead of creating `demo-terraform-automation-aws` from scratch, clone current repository, follow the instructions for `Update TerraHub's Project Config` and then jump down to `Visualize TerraHub Components`.
+This way you will fast forward through terrahub components creation and customization, and switch directly to automation part.

 ## Update TerraHub's Project Config